-Oil prices gain after bullish US jobs report
+Oil prices climb after encouraging US jobs report

-Brent North Sea crude for January finished at $111.61 a barrel, up 63 cents from Thursday's close.
+In London trade, Brent North Sea crude for April settled at $109.00 a barrel, a rise of 90 cents from Thursday's close.

 WTI, already trading higher, extended its gains after the US jobs report exceeded expectations that in large part had been framed by a series of weak data linked to bad winter weather.